YES, An Undocumented Immigrant CAN Make A Personal Injury Claim!

 If You Have Been Injured and Are Worried About Your Immigration Status

 If you have been injured and are undocumented or have an uncertain immigration status, contact the personal injury lawyers at Nadrich & Cohen, LLP.
 Our team of personal injury attorneys and experts can assist you in recovering the compensation you deserve.
-We have experience handing personal injury cases for people with a wide range of immigration statuses and backgrounds.
+We have experience handling personal injury cases for people with a wide range of immigration statuses and backgrounds.

 One of our injury lawyers will provide you with a free and confidential consultation, where we can discuss the facts and circumstances of your personal injury claim, and how your immigration status may, or may not, affect your claim.